 Logos and Associations

-- Industry associations you belong to
+- Industry associations

-- Certifications you’ve earned
+- Certifications

-- Awards you’ve won
+- Awards

 - Better Business Bureau accreditation

-- Partnerships with recognized brands
+- Partnerships with real brands

 Media Mentions